- What exercises can you do while pregnant?

 - It significantly reduces my back pain during the week, and I am glad I decided to purchase it.

 - It helps decompress the spine, open up the chest, and relieve tight shoulders.
 It feels fantastic, to be honest.

 - It is also great during exercise (you know its actual intended purpose!).
 Yoga ball exercises allow me to do crunches pain-free.

 - You can also use it for chest presses and other weight lifting activities, but that might be more difficult for some users as it takes a good deal of balance.

 - It’s also my kids’ exercise ball, so I can attest to just how sturdy this ball seems to be.

 Why you should buy the Trideer exercise ball

 Honestly, it was probably one of the best purchases I made during the lockdown.
 However, it takes up a bit of floor space, and I can’t be bothered deflating and reinflating it.
 You can easily solve this if you have a handy cupboard to put it in a space specifically set up for exercise.
 I leave it in my living room in the corner next to my computer desk though it hardly stays in one place as everyone wants to have a shot at it.

 While I have to make sure one of my kids doesn’t fly it into the TV, it’s a fantastic buy, and I highly recommend it.

-So whether you are looking for a pregnancy or birthing ball for exercise or for inducing labor, or an exercise ball that is sturdy and reliable, or an alternative desk chair, or an unexpected toy for the kids, the Trideer yoga ball will get the job done.
+So whether you are looking for a pregnancy or birthing ball for whether for yoga ball exercises or for inducing labor, or an exercise ball that is sturdy and reliable, or an alternative desk chair, or an unexpected toy for the kids, the Trideer yoga ball will get the job done.